adslbarxatov/ConcurrentDraw/README.md

 #

-This tool allows you to visualize audio data that comes from system's output (system mixer or speakers).
+This tool allows you to visualize audio data that comes from system’s output (system mixer or speakers).
 All sound that you can play on your PC can be drawn.
 No additional codecs or applications.
 Just launch and behold!